Russia expels two US embassy staff for 'illegal activity' | Law-Order

 "It was also emphasised (to Tracy) that illegal activities of the U.S. diplomatic mission, including interference in the internal affairs of the host country, are unacceptable and will be resolutely suppressed," it said.
 "The Russian side expects Washington to draw the right conclusions and refrain from confrontational steps."

-Relations between Russia and the United States have plunged to their worst point for more than 60 years because of the war in Ukraine.
-The United States is providing advanced weaponry to Ukraine and has hit Russia with sanctions in response to its invasion in February 2022.
-(Editing by Andrew Heavens)
+Relations between Moscow and Washington have plunged to their worst point for more than 60 years because of the war in Ukraine.
+The U.S. is providing advanced weaponry to Ukraine and has hit Russia with sanctions in response to its invasion in February 2022.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)